These Passion Fruit Bars have a super-crispy buttery crust with a perfectly balanced tart and tropical filling!

 To Make the Crust:

-• Preheat the oven to 350 degrees Fahrenheit.
-Line a 9×13 pan with foil so that it extends up the sides, and spray the foil with nonstick cooking spray.
+- Preheat the oven to 350°F. Line a 9×13 pan with parchment paper so that it extends up the sides, and spray the foil with nonstick cooking spray.

-• Bake the crust for 25-30 minutes at 350 F, until it’s golden brown on top.
-While the crust is baking, prepare the filling so it’s ready to go as soon as the crust is done.
+- Pre-bake the crust for 25-30 minutes at 350°F, until it’s golden brown on top.
+While the crust is baking, prepare the filling so it’s ready to go as soon as the crust is finished.

 To Make the Filling:

-• When the filling is done baking, slide the rack part-way out of the oven.
+- When the crust has finished pre-baking, slide the rack part-way out of the oven.
 Pour the filling over the hot crust and slide it back into the oven.
-Reduce the temperature to 325 F and bake for 25-30 minutes.
-It’s done when the center barely jiggles when you tap the pan.
+Reduce the temperature to 325°F and bake for 25-30 minutes until the center barely jiggles when you tap the pan.

 Measuring Tips